 Riding the Dakota Rail Trail

-On the edge of the Twin Cities, bicyclists breeze along the bays of Lake Minnetonka.
+On the west edge of the Twin Cities, bicyclists breeze along the bays of Lake Minnetonka.

 © Beth Gauper